 - What: IGTV, Instagram’s way of updating the traditional TV experience to be more modern and mobile (think: similar to YouTube content).

 - Where: A new standalone app that you can download from the app store on your phone (but you can also access channels through Instagram’s native app as well)

 - Why: Instagram is betting BIG on mobile video.
 By 2021, mobile video will account for 78% of total mobile data traffic.
-This is how the social media giant is getting in the game.
+This is another way how the social media giant is getting in the game.

 Okay, so why should I care about IGTV though?

 Anyone on Instagram can create their own IGTV channel.
 In other words, if you already have an account with followers, you already have a built-in audience.
 It’s not like deciding to start a YouTube channel but with 0 viewers.

 Instagram (and other platforms like Snapchat or Facetime) has already trained us to consume videos in portrait mode (in other words, holding your phone vertically).
 So naturally, IGTV is all about the vertical videos.
 You can technically upload a horizontal video to IGTV, but it won’t be be the best experience.
 You can also share long-form videos with your followers.
 For now, videos can be up to 10 minutes for most accounts, and up to 1 hour for larger ones.
 Instagram’s also said that eventually there will be no time limit.

 What does this mean for me and my brand?